jlmitch5/jlmitch5.github.io/about.md

 When I'm not making fun internet things or fun music things, I talk about fun leadership things with [The Caldwell Fellows](http://caldwellfellows.ncsu.edu/).
 One time I was the TA for a fun after school program called the [Kids' Cafe as part of the Avent West Community Development Corporation](http://www.aventwest.com/).

 That's enough fun for now,

 John

-PS: You can find the source code for the Jekyll new theme (which this site is currently using) at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)
+PS: You can find the source code for the Jekyll new theme (which this site is currently using) at [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)